HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/04-pipefilter.md

 ```

 `wc` is the 'word count' command:
-it counts the number of lines, words, and characters in files (returning the values
+it counts the number of lines, words, and bytes in files (returning the values
 in that order from left to right).
+Bytes is similar to characters,
+but will not accurately represent the number of characters in all situations.
+Use `wc -m` or `wc --chars` to specifically get the number of characters.

 If we run the command `wc *.pdb`, the `*` in `*.pdb` matches zero or more characters,
 so the shell turns `*.pdb` into a list of all `.pdb` files in the current directory: